• As low as $309/Night

 - Steps away from Jockeys Ridge State Park.

-Ideal for a sandy walk, hike the state park trails, fly kites or appreciate the striking sunsets.
+Ideal for a sandy walk, hike the state park trails, fly kites or savor the striking sunsets.

 - 3min walk to a sandy beach in the soundside.